nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md

 - `--quantMode` – specifies the type(s) of quantification desired; the `TranscriptomeSAM` option instructs STAR to output a separate sam/bam file containing alignments to the transcriptome and the `GeneCounts` option instructs STAR to output a tab delimited file containing the number of reads per gene
 - `--outSAMheaderHD` – indicates a header line for the sam/bam file
 - `--outFileNamePrefix` – specifies the path to and prefix for the output file names; for GeneLab the prefix is the sample id
+- `outReadsUnmapped` - specifies how to output unmapped and partially mapped reads (where only one mate of a paired-end read is mapped); the `Fastx` option outputs unmapped reads in separate fasta/fastq files named Unmapped.out.mate1 and Unmapped.out.mate2
 - `--readFilesIn` – path to input read 1 (forward read) and read 2 (reverse read); for paired-end reads, read 1 and read 2 should be separated by a space; for single-end reads only read 1 should be indicated

 **Input Data:**